jyw3084/ssimple-screen-record/README.md

 # ssimple-screen-record
-Create screen recording and step-by-step screenshots
+Chrome extension to capture screen recordings and step-by-step screenshots